Basic Details

 - Though there’s not much to see on this stage, and it tests one’s lungs with ugly factory smell, there is still a specific beauty to walking it.
 Perhaps to acknowledge, deep in one’s heart, that just like Camino de Santiago, our entire life cannot have only nice and beautiful days.
 Sometimes we have to get through the “ugly days”, in order to reach the better tomorrows, and enjoy all the beauty the life (or the Camino) has to offer.
 Many pilgrims skip this stage taking a train or a bus (there’s at least one bus or train every hour, typically more), but I still recommend you to walk this stage (the only exception is if you walk with a dog or with another pet).
 Once you are in Santiago, you will be grateful that you eventually did it all, walked every single mile, not taking any shortcuts with buses, trains, taxis and so on.
 15 years ago, 90% of pilgrims reached Santiago without benefiting from the help of any public transport on their way from Irun.
 Nowadays maybe 10%-20% do so.
 But you can be one of them, the real pilgrim :).

 - In contrary to Gijon, there is a pilgrim albergue in Aviles.
 For 9 euros it is a pretty decent option with basic installations that are modestly clean though.
 Location cannot be better–it is right at the edge of the city center.
-There are almost 50 beds and since many pilgrims skip Gijon Avilles stage altogether, you should not have a problem getting a bed here, even in the high season.
+There are almost 50 beds and since many pilgrims skip Gijon to Avilles stage altogether, you should not have a big problem getting a bed here, perhaps except of an unlucky occasion when you coincide with some big Spanish groups on the camino, which can be the case especially in August.
+Even if it happens, however, Avilles is on a rather cheap end when it comes to accommodation, and you can typically find some room for 2 people for 40-50 euro.
+Just check it out on your favorite booking platform.

 Next/Previous Stage